UniversalDependencies/docs/_hy/dep/nmod.md

 The `nmod` relation is used for nominal dependents of another noun or noun phrase and functionally corresponds to an attribute, to a genitive complement and to an (non-core) argument or adjunct.

-The `nmod` relation is further specified by the [Case](Case) feature or [case](case) relation.
-If a possessive [determiner](DET) is used, the relation is labeled [det]().

-We also use the following language-specific subtypes for `nmod`:
+We use the following language-specific subtypes for `nmod`:

-* nmod: noun modifier is  functionally corresponds to an attribute, and is in Nominative,
+* nmod: noun modifier functionally corresponds to an attribute,
-* [nmod:poss](nmod-poss): noun modifier is functionally corresponds to a genitive complement (with the option of adpositional cases),
+* [nmod:poss](nmod-poss): noun modifier functionally corresponds to a genitive complement (with the option of adpositional cases),
-* [nmod:npmod](nmod-npmod): noun phrase is functionally corresponds to an argument or adjunct.
+* [nmod:npmod](nmod-npmod): noun phrase functionally corresponds to an argument or adjunct.

 In Armenian `nmod` is used: